oystein-hr/just-one-more/README.md

 ### _Code version_
 - Python 3.5.1

+Run `python -m unittest discover` in the root directory of the repository to run the tests.

 ## _Progress_

 This is my first attempt of Test Driven Development.
 The requirements are linked